aws-ia/terraform-aws-eks-blueprints/patterns/wireguard-with-cilium/README.md

 - [Cilium CNI Chaining Documentation](https://docs.cilium.io/en/stable/installation/cni-chaining-aws-cni/)
 - [Cilium Wireguard Encryption Documentation](https://docs.cilium.io/en/stable/security/network/encryption-wireguard/)

-## Areas of Interest
+## Focal Points

 - `eks.tf` contains the cluster configuration and the deployment of Cilium.
-    - There are no specific requirements from an EKS perspective, other than the Linux Kernel version used by the OS must be 5.10+.
+    - There are no specific requirements from an EKS perspective, other than the Linux Kernel version used by the OS must be 5.10+
-        On Amazon EKS, this is available starting with EKS 1.24, or users can utilize the Bottlerocket OS for EKS < 1.23
-- `sample.tf` provides a sample application used to demonstrate the encrypted connectivity.
+- `example.yaml` provides a sample application used to demonstrate the encrypted connectivity.
 This is optional and not required for the pattern.

 ## Deploy